dbt-labs/docs.getdbt.com/website/snippets/_sl-dbt-mesh-faq.md

 - Your dbt Semantic Layer project serves as a global source of truth across the rest of your projects.

 #### Usage example
-For example, to let's say you have a public model (`fct_orders`) that lives in the `jaffle_finance` project.
+For example, let's say you have a public model (`fct_orders`) that lives in the `jaffle_finance` project.
 As you build your semantic model, use the following syntax to ref the model:

 <File name="models/metrics/semantic_model_name.yml">